ninjabox77/cminor/README.md

 #### Why use C++ insteand of C?

-C++ makes it easier to organize large amount of code, which is important, giving that this ia a one-man project.
+C++ makes it easier to organize large amount of code, which is important giving that this ia a one-man project.

 #### What platform will it be targetting?